w3f/polkadot-spec/docs/chap-networking.md

 :::
 ### -sec-num- Requesting States {#sect-msg-state-request}

-The Polkadot Host can request the state in form of a key/value list at a specified block.
+The Polkadot Host can request the state in the form of a key/value list at a specified block.

-When receiving state entries from the state response messages ([Definition -def-num-ref-](chap-networking#defn-msg-state-response)), the node can verify the entries with the entry proof (id *1* in *KeyValueStorage*) against the merkle root in the block header (of the block specified in [Definition -def-num-ref-](chap-networking#defn-msg-state-request)).
-Once the state response message claims that all entries have been sent (id *3* in *KeyValueStorage*), the node can use all collected entry proofs and validate it against the merkle root to confirm that claim.
+When receiving state entries from the state response messages ([Definition -def-num-ref-](chap-networking#defn-msg-state-response)), the node can verify the entries with the entry proof (id *1* in *KeyValueStorage*) against the Merkle root in the block header (of the block specified in [Definition -def-num-ref-](chap-networking#defn-msg-state-request)).
+Once the state response message claims that all entries have been sent (id *3* in *KeyValueStorage*), the node can use all collected entry proofs and validate them against the Merkle root to confirm that claim.

-See the the synchronization chapter for more information ([Chapter -chap-num-ref-](chap-sync)).
+See the synchronization chapter for more information ([Chapter -chap-num-ref-](chap-sync)).

 ###### Definition -def-num- State Request {#defn-msg-state-request}
 :::definition

 A **state request** is sent to a peer to request the state at a specified block.
 The message is a single 32-byte Blake2 hash which indicates the block from which the sync should start.

-Depending on what substream is used, he remote peer either sends back a state response ([Definition -def-num-ref-](chap-networking#defn-msg-state-response)) on the `/dot/sync/2` substream or a warp sync proof ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)) on the `/dot/sync/warp`.
+Depending on what substream is used, the remote peer either sends back a state response ([Definition -def-num-ref-](chap-networking#defn-msg-state-response)) on the `/dot/sync/2` substream or a warp sync proof ([Definition -def-num-ref-](chap-networking#defn-warp-sync-proof)) on the `/dot/sync/warp`.

 :::
 ###### Definition -def-num- State Response {#defn-msg-state-response}